core-wg/senml-spec/draft-jennings-core-senml-02.md

 this registry is to make sure that symbols uniquely map to give type of measurement.
 Definitions for many of these units can be found in {{NIST811}} and {{BIPM}}.

-In addition to the units in this table, any of the Unified Code for Units of Measure {{UCUM}} in case sensitive form (c/s column) can be prepended by the string "UCUM:" and used in SenML.

 | Symbol | Description                                | Reference |
 | m      | meter                                      | RFC-AAAA  |
 | kg     | kilogram                                   | RFC-AAAA  |